 As provided for in the Company MOI and the Board Charter, the Board is supported and assisted by the Audit Committee, Nominations Committee, Human Resources and Remuneration Committee, Risk Committee and the Social and Ethics Committee, which have clear mandates and oversight responsibility for various aspects of the Business.
 The responsibilities delegated to each committee are formally documented in the terms of reference for that committee, which have been approved by the Board and are reviewed at least annually.
 The current composition of each of the committees is set out below.

-The Audit Committee is chaired by Steve Pacak, an independent nonexecutive Director, and its other members are Louisa Stephens and Donald Eriksson.
-All members are independent non-executive Directors of the Company.
+The Audit Committee is chaired by Louisa Stephens, an independent Non-executive Director, and its other members are Donald Eriksson, Christine Sabwa and Elias Masilela.
+All members are independent Non-executive Directors of the Company.